pnovok/Fleetman/README.md

 # Fleetman

-Fleetman application simulates monitoring of a fleet of trucks.
+Fleetman application simulates the monitoring of a fleet of trucks.
 The application generates geo positioning data for each truck, stores this data either in memory or in the database (Couchbase), and feeds location data into a convenient map-based web UI where we could see the latest position of each truck, its speed and a current journey.
-The original code for this application is taken from the Udemy class on K8s and Microservices: https://www.udemy.com/course/kubernetes-microservices/ and you can find it here: https://github.com/DickChesterwood/k8s-fleetman
+The original source code for this application can be found here: https://github.com/DickChesterwood/k8s-fleetman.
+I put a blog article describing Fleetman's architecure and migration to Couchbase.
+It can be found here: https://blog.couchbase.com/refactoring-spring-microservices-application-to-work-with-couchbase/

 I made the following changes: